Colleen Graham is a mixologist and writer with a passion for creating and sharing great cocktails and mixed drinks that enrich everyday life.

 In addition, Graham is a writer and editor on a variety of additional topics that fit into her personal interests.
 These include photography and art, gardening and herbs, baking, and DIY projects of all kinds.

 Graham also owns and operates a commercial and fine art photography studio with her husband, Shannon.
 Beverage photography just happens to be one of their specialties and they exclusively use film for their artwork.

-In 2012, Colleen's first book was published. "¡Hola Tequila!" is a celebration of tequila and includes 90 cocktail and shooter recipes, tequila history, production, and tips for setting up a tequila-centered bar.
-A second book will be released in the fall of 2017.
+In 2012, Colleen's first book was published and it was followed up by "Tequila: Cocktails With a Kick" in 2017.
+Both are a celebration of tequila and include 90 cocktail and shooter recipes, tequila history, production, and tips for setting up a tequila-centered bar.

 I invite you to join me in learning the art of mixing great drinks and experimenting with new and interesting flavors.
 The diversity in tastes and styles of cocktails is so vast that this is a never-ending pursuit.
 It's also a fun one and when you get the first taste of a truly great drink, the experience is unforgettable.